HL7/Vulcan-schedule-ig/input/pagecontent/basic-structure.md

 * The Activities (the planned activities expected to occur at the event) are represented vertically
 * ... with the required Activities at each Encounter shown by a cross (X) in the matrix.

-The SoA in this form represents the basic activities required at each Encounter and is usually accompianed by the details of the timings of the events (weeks) and an Encounter identifier (in the example the visit numbers...
+The SoA in this form represents the basic activities required at each Encounter and is usually accompanied by the details of the timings of the events (weeks) and an Encounter identifier (in the example the visit numbers...
 V1, V2... etc.)

 The SoA table is then used as the basic building block for configuring the necessary tools and applications required to manage the progress of study participants during the study.
 This includes detailing activities such as when study interventions are to occur (e.g drug administration), and when required study evaluations are be made and the data collected and recorded.